Melimet/TravellingAntColonySalesman/README.md

 # TravellingAntColonySalesman

 This is a school project for my Object Oriented Programming course.
 The program attempts to find the optimal route for a user submitted text file.
 It utilises Ant Colony Simulation in solving the travelling salesman problem (TSP) (Dorigo & Gambardella 1997).
-This project was ranked as best in class.
+This project was ranked as best in class. **Disclaimer**: This solution is far from the fastest or the most elegant, but it was fun and suitably challenging to make.
+Also the source code is in Finnish, sorry about that.

 ## Features